ca·su·al [ˈkaZHo͞oəl] – not formal; relaxed in style or manner

 With a love for a good bottle of wine and a perfectly cooked steak, while wearing our favorite flip-flops, Casual Epicure focuses on celebrating dishes and made-from-scratch recipes that bring the dining-out experience home.

-Using the best ingredients (local when possible) and tried and true cooking techniques our recipe inspirations come from our travels, dining out experiences, and beloved family recipes.
-Our recipes reflect the food we love, the chefs we admire, and our most enjoyable experiences along with hints of our personal style
+Using the best ingredients (local when possible) and tried and true cooking techniques.
+Our recipe inspirations come from our travels, dining out experiences, and beloved family recipes.
+Our recipes reflect the food we love, the chefs we admire, and our most enjoyable experiences along with hints of our personal style.

 We are Jim and Melissa, the husband and wife team behind Casual Epicure.
 We are happy you found our little corner of the internet.
 We love all things food; from cooking and eating to watching culinary series and shows.
-We love when others enjoy what we cook and hope that you find a recipe that inspires you.
+We love it when others enjoy what we cook and hope that you find a recipe that inspires you.

-Born in Panama and raised in Texas, Melissa’s earliest memories are helping her Nana in the kitchen making everything from pies and Thanksgiving stuffing to biscuits and gravy.
+Born in Panama and raised in Texas, Melissa’s earliest memories are helping her Nana in the kitchen making everything from pies and Thanksgiving cornbread dressing to biscuits and gravy.
 She made her first batch of not-so-tasty cinnamon rolls at age 8 and has been baking or cooking ever since.
 As one-half of Casual Epicure, Melissa is the food photographer and editor, website manager guru, and recipe developer.
 Drawing on her experience as an eater and a cook, she is inspired by dining out, experimenting with ingredient pairings, and watching culinary television series like Top Chef.

 Jim had a picturesque childhood, born in the Bay Area of California, then spent five years in Switzerland.
 At age 8 his family moved to Michigan and his mom strived to recreate the fabulous food from those formative years.
 Jim took to cooking early and continued to expand his palette through college and his twenties.
 He’s spent the better part of three decades in Texas – split between Austin and San Antonio – and has come to appreciate authentic Mexican cuisine and good ‘ol fashioned Texas barbecue.
 He is heavily involved in recipe research and development, writing and editing posts, and helping with food styling and creative direction for the blog.